 FoodTechIndia (FTI) is a public-private initiative combining the strengths of Dutch agro-food companies, knowledge institutes, governmental agencies and their Indian counterparts to reduce food wastage in India through the establishment of an improved supply and cold chain.

 India’s major challenge is to cope with the growing food consumption demand, increasing food insecurity at a fast pace.
+Especially considering the country has to secure the provision of food and nutrition to 1,3 billion people now, and 1,6 billion people by 2050.
+18% of the country’s fruits & vegetables, worth EUR 1,8 billion, goes to waste annually.
 One of the key components to address this challenge is reducing agricultural food wastage along the entire value chain: approximately 40% of the country’s fruits and vegetables, worth INR 133 billion (EUR 1,8 billion), goes to waste annually.

-The objective of the project is to reduce food wastage in India through the implementation of an integrated supply and cold chain infrastructure for fruits and vegetables.
+The objective of the project is to reduce food wastage in India through the implementation of an integrated supply and cold chain infrastructure for fruits and vegetables in the state of Karnataka.
 Furthermore, the project is focused on enabling sustainable inclusive economic growth among local small scale farmers.

 The consortium initiated and coordinated by Larive contains the following sector experts jointly reducing food wastage:

 • Broekman Logistics: Leading provider of logistic services globally with core business in international freight forwarding, warehousing and distribution.

 • Future Consumer Limited: Leading retailer with multiple retail formats spread over India.
 Future Group is engaged in sourcing, branding, marketing and distribution of FMCG, food and processed food products in urban and rural India.

 • Rijk Zwaan: One of the top 5 vegetable breeding company with the focus on the development of high-quality vegetable varieties.